wggreen/First-Angular-App/README.md

 # First Angular App

-This project was created as part of Section 2 "Angular Essentials - Components, Templates, Services & More" of the Udemy class ["Angular - The Complete Guide (2025 Edition)"](https://www.udemy.com/course/the-complete-guide-to-angular-2/)
+This project was created as part of Sections 2 & 3 of the Udemy class ["Angular - The Complete Guide (2025 Edition)"](https://www.udemy.com/course/the-complete-guide-to-angular-2/)

+## Section 2 ("Angular Essentials - Components, Templates, Services & More"):
 - Module Introduction
 - A New Starting Project & Analyzing The Project Structure
 - Understanding Components & How Content Ends Up On The Screen